This is an excerpt from our new book, Create AHA! Moments, Tips for Teachers. For more information, check out the book’s websitehere.

 For technical information and tips, a book titled Create Aha!
 Moments is available for purchase on Amazon.com.
 The subject matter applies to all content areas and grade levels as it addresses how to meet learners’ needs for relevance, importance, and meaning.
 Happily, the creation of “Aha!
 Moments” can bring more joy of learning and teaching to classrooms everywhere—and make a positive impact on your well-being and life satisfaction.

-Michelle’s education includes a Certificate in Industrial Organizational Psychology and an M.S. in Human Resources.
+About the Author Michelle’s education includes a Certificate in Industrial Organizational Psychology and an M.S. in Human Resources.
 During her years as the Service Quality & Training Director of Greenleaf Hospitality Group, she planned curriculum and delivered face-to-face instruction for entry-level personnel, supervisors and managers.
 As an education consultant, she has facilitated focus groups, strategic planning sessions, professional development workshops, and executive coaching for school superintendents and principals.
 She has also contributed to the development of assessments to hire teachers and principals.
 In her leisure time, she has accumulated significant instructional experience from her decades as a coach.
 Recently, Michelle co-authored a book for education called Create Aha!
 Moments: Tips for Teachers.
 This beautifully written book shares how to help students learn more and remember longer.

 This is an excerpt from our new book, Create AHA!
 Moments, Tips for Teachers.
-For more information, check out the book’s website here.
+For more information, check out the book’s websitehere.

 What is guided practice?
 When is it used?